MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/vm-activate.md

 #### Error 3: "Server is down"

-Your server is offline and cannot be reached.
+Your server is offline and can't be reached.
 Bring all servers online and then refresh the page.

 #### Error 4: "Couldn't check the status on this server" or "To use this feature, install the latest update"

-One or more of your servers is not updated and does not have the required packages to set up AVMA.
+One or more of your servers isn't updated and doesn't have the required packages to set up AVMA.
 Ensure that your cluster is updated, and then refresh the page.
 For more information, see [Update Azure Stack HCI clusters](./update-cluster.md).

 ## FAQs